Tokyo 2020: Meet Ravi Dahiya, the wrestler who has assured India's fourth medal at the Games

 He had won both his previous bouts on technical superiority en route the semi-final.
 Dahiya outclassed Colombia’s Tigreros Urbano (13-2) in his opener and then outwitted Bulgaria’s Georgi Valentinov Vangelov (14-4).

-The two-time Asian Championship winner is only the second Indian wrestler to qualify for the gold medal clash at the Olympic Games after Sushil Kumar in 2012.
+The two-time Asian Championship winner is only the second Indian wrestler to qualify for a gold medal clash at the Olympic Games after Sushil Kumar in 2012.

 To those who have seen the 23-year-old come up the ranks, this performance doesn’t come as much of a surprise.
 In the last couple of years, he has given proof of his talent, the most striking being the bronze medals at his senior debut at the 2019 Wrestling World Championships.